-3. Annual landlord survey.
+- Survey of Residential Buildings.
+The baseline building survey will be repeated each year, with emphasis on detecting changes since the preceding year in the use or characteristics of the property, the physical condition of the structures on it, and the characteristics and condition of the immediate neighborhood.\ - Survey of Landlords.
 We propose to reinterview owners or managers of all rental properties in our sample each year, to obtain a record of rental revenues and outlays for building maintenance and operations that is comparable to the data gathered at baseline.
-We will also inquire about capital improvements made during the year, and their cost.
-Finally, we will repeat our inquiries about sources and terms of mortgage financing and insurance, difficulties with tenants and vandals, etc. The financial data to be gathered in these annual surveys are designed to enable us to estimate for each property the annual changes since baseline in rental revenues and in total costs of production.
-Deflating the latter by means of factorprice indexes, we expect to be able to estimate changes over time in real factor inputs used to produce housing services, and to compare these with concurrent or lagged changes in revenue.
+We will also inquire about capital improvements made during the year and their cost, and we will update our information about mortgage financing, insurance, and taxes.

+The financial data to be gathered in these annual surveys are designed to enable us to estimate for each property the annual changes since baseline in rental revenues and in total costs of production.
+Deflating the latter by means of factor-price indexes, we expect to be able to estimate changes over time in real factor inputs used to produce housing services, and to compare these with concurrent or lagged changes in revenue.
 Thus we arrive at measures of the supply response to changing demand conditions in the marketplace.